Dan Hibiki: Appearances

 Dan is introduced in Street Fighter Alpha and Street Fighter Alpha 2 as a martial artist who developed his own fighting style called Saikyō-ryū, "The Strongest Style", despite the considerable lack of power in his techniques.
 During these two games, Dan seeks to defeat Sagat to avenge his father's death.
 While Dan is an unlockable character in Street Fighter Alpha, in following games he is already available.
 By Street Fighter Alpha 3, Dan has succeeded in his quest (as Sagat, having realized through Dan how far gone a person can be for revenge, purposefully threw the fight) and seeks to perfect and promote his fighting style.
 In this game, he also declares himself the mentor of the fighter Sakura Kasugano and is revealed to be one of Blanka's friends.

 Dan also appears in the console versions of Street Fighter IV, entering the tournament in an effort to make his Saikyo-style more popular.
 He also appears as Sakura's mentor and fights her as a rival in the penultimate fight of his Arcade mode.
 In Super Street Fighter IV, he continues fighting to promote and gain membership into his Saikyo Dojo which has no members at all.
-However, his plan fails due to lack of publicity used for his dojo.
+However, his plan fails due to lack of publicity used for his dojo, he didn't pay his phone bills and when he made his commercial to promote his dojo, he forgot to put the address to his dojo.
 Dan is used as the "dummy" opponent for the Challenge Mode in the home versions.

 Prior to being released as a playable character for the fifth season of downloadable content in Street Fighter V, he provides descriptions of items that players can purchase from the in-game store, occasionally breaking the fourth wall.
 In the game's story, Dan may have won in a certain world martial arts tournament legally off-screen, but is still dissatisfied about still lacking of students in his dojo.
 However, thanks to Sakura and Blanka's tips, Dan is inspired by the success of the latter's "Blanka-chan" dolls and attempts to become popular by creating his own variation called "Saikyo-boy" dolls.